Pandinosaurus/mstrimas.github.io/about.md

 <img src="/img/matt-grey.jpg" alt="me" class="center" style="width:80%;" />

+I write code and make maps for conservation.
+I get excited about remote sensing and GIS, reproducible research, data visualization, and building tools to facilitate conservation decision-making.

-I'm a Vancouver-based conservation researcher who recently finished a master's with [Jedediah Brodie](http://jedediahbrodie.weebly.com/) in the [Zoology Department](http://www.zoology.ubc.ca/) at UBC.
-My research focuses on the effects of human-induced land use change on ecosystems and how protected areas can be used as a tool to mitigate these negative impacts.
-Prior to this, I studied physics at the undergraduate and graduate levels, which I credit with shaping how I think and approach problems.
+I'm currently working at the [Cornell Lab of Ornithology](http://www.birds.cornell.edu/) facilitating the use of [eBird](http://ebird.org/content/ebird/) data for conservation management, planning, and policy-making.
+Prior to this, I completed a master's with [Jedediah Brodie](http://jedediahbrodie.weebly.com/) in the [Zoology Department](http://www.zoology.ubc.ca/) at the University of British Columbia in Vancouver.
+My research focused on the effects of human-induced land use change on ecosystems and how systematic conservation prioritization can be used as a tool to mitigate these negative impacts.
+In a previous life, I studied physics at the undergraduate and graduate levels, which I credit with shaping how I think and approach problems.

-In addition to my research interests, I get excited about remote sensing and GIS, reproducible research, and writing code.
-My current interests lie in facilitating conservation research through developing tools to increase efficiency and effectiveness, and providing technical expertise in analytics, GIS, and data management.
-I hope to bring the skill set and ethos of data science to conservation!

-If you think I might be able to contribute to your conservation project, take a look at my [CV](/assets/strimas-mackey_cv.pdf) or [send me an email](mailto:strimas@zoology.ubc.ca).